FylmTM/OpenSpotify/README.md

 - [ ] Rewrite several client parts completely
 - [ ] Write tests
 - [ ] Configure cross-platform CI
+- [ ] Release packages that actually works

-If you fell brave enough and wan't to contribute something right now, then checkout [Development]('docs/development.md) doc page for some details.
+If you fell brave enough and wan't to contribute something right now, then checkout [Development](docs/development.md) doc page for some details.

 # Feedback